 It Pays to Automate Sales Quotes

-Automate sales quotes to keep your sales reps focused on closing business.
+Automating sales quotes keeps your sales reps focused on closing business deals.

 Sales reps have a full plate.
 They have a lot to do and a short time to get it done.
 We expect them to turn in positive results quickly and if not, we tell them to pack up their things and move along.